Inferring Probabilistic Reward Machines from Non-Markovian Reward Processes for Reinforcement Learning: An Excursus on

 \section{An Excursus on $L^\star$}

-In the seminal work of \cite{angluin1987learning}, an algorithm called $L^*$ is proposed by which a deterministic finite automaton (DFA) for a given regular language $\mathcal{L}$ can be learned through the use of a minimally adequate teacher that can answer membership and equivalence queries.
-When the learner executes a membership query, it presents a word $w \in (2^\AP)^+$ to the teacher and the teacher outputs whether $w$ belongs to the language to be learned.
-Alternatively, if the learner executes an equivalence query, it presents the currently learned automaton representation of the language to the teacher and the teacher must answer whether this automaton encodes the language to be learned.
-If not, the teacher generates a counter-example in the form of a word in which the two languages differ.

-The $L^*$ algorithm keeps track of state words $S \subseteq (2^\AP)^+$, which are closed under prefix operations (e.g. if $ab \in S$, then $a \in S$) and test words $E \subseteq (2^\AP)^+$, which are closed under suffix operations (e.g. if $ab \in E$, then $b \in E$).
-In the beginning, we have $S = E = \{\epsilon\}$, where $\epsilon$ in the empty string.
-As the algorithm proceeds, there are two critical correctness and completeness properties that must be tracked which revolve around the notion of $E$-equivalence, all defined below.
+In the seminal work of \cite{Angluin87}, an algorithm called $L^\star$ is proposed by which a deterministic finite automaton (DFA) for a given regular language $\mathcal{L}$ can be learned through the use of a minimally adequate teacher that can answer membership and equivalence queries.
+When the learner executes a membership query, it presents a word $w \in (2^\AP)^*$ to the teacher and the teacher outputs whether $w \in \mathcal{L}$.
+If the learner executes an equivalence query, it presents a hypothesis DFA to the teacher who must then answer whether this automaton encodes the language to be learned.
+If not, the teacher generates a counterexample in the form of a word on which the two languages differ.
+The $L^\star$ algorithm keeps track of state words $S \subseteq (2^\AP)^*$, which are closed under prefix operations (e.g. if $ab \in S$, then $a \in S$) and test words $E \subseteq (2^\AP)^*$, which are closed under suffix operations (e.g. if $ab \in E$, then $b \in E$).
+Initially, we have $S = E = \{\varepsilon\}$, where $\varepsilon$ is the empty string.
+As the algorithm proceeds, there are two critical properties that must be tracked and revolve around the notion of $E$-equivalence.